MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--search.md

 #### 400 Governance, Risk, Compliance & Security

 - A role exists in the organization to manage enterprise search, to review keywords, feedback and search metrics with a view to ensuring effectiveness.
-- Processes are in place to ensure staff maintain their profiles, including skills and expertise.
+- ✨ Processes are in place to ensure staff maintain their profiles, including skills and expertise.
+- ✨ The governance framework includes AI search, with defined roles for oversight and accountability.
+AI search governance is integrated into broader information governance, with regular audits of outputs.
+- Approved content sources for grounding are documented and maintained.
+- Risk registers include AI‑specific risks (e.g., hallucination, bias, sensitive data exposure) with mitigation plans.
+- Compliance workflows include automated checks for regulated content in AI answers.
 - Search is used to identify records and other artifacts that should be tagged.
-- Centrally managed thesauri and term sets are used across search scopes that understand synonyms.
+- ✨ Centrally managed thesauri and term sets are used across search scopes that understand synonyms.
-- Search is be used to assist compliance processes such as subject access request and, legal eDiscovery.
+- ✨ Search is be used to assist compliance processes such as subject access request and, legal eDiscovery.
-- There are tools and processes to ensure staff maintain their profiles and update content to improve findability.

 #### 400 Technology

 - Search usage is analyzed and used to improve search results.
 - Contextual search is embedded in line of business systems.
 - Most systems and workplace tools provide consistent access to the enterprise search.
-- Information is stored in such a way as to enhance findability.
+- ✨ Information is stored in such a way as to enhance findability.
-- Search extends beyond files and information to locations, physical assets, relationships and more.
+- ✨ Search extends beyond files and information to locations, physical assets, relationships and more.
 - Content discovery emerges as a business tool that exposes content to users who might not have known about it, by displaying information related to the search items.
 - Prospective search is used to display content without the need to enter a search term, such as commonly viewed news, article documents; context drives the relevancy of this.
 - Predictive search begins suggesting matches to search terms as the user enters the search query.
-- Advanced queries can be created using a defined query language.
+- Advanced queries can be created using a defined query language or natural language via AI.
 - Frequency of content indexing is appropriate to the periodicity (&quot;freshness&quot;) of change of different repositories and business processes.
+- ✨ AI search is fully integrated across all relevant systems, with consistent semantic index coverage.
+- Automated ingestion pipelines keep indexed content fresh and security‑trimmed.
+- Search analytics is actively used to tune AI relevance, verify grounding and identify content gaps.
+- Integration with related knowledge and collaboration tools provides cross‑platform knowledge surfacing.

 #### 400 User Experience

 - Users are skilled at discovery of content, information, and skills across the organization.
-- Search results provide previews across most content types; offer interaction (such as email, save for later), and display useful information dependent on content.
+- ✨ Search results provide previews across most content types; offer interaction (such as email, save for later), and display useful information dependent on content.
 - Users can access search from most applications and elements of their digital workspace, including mobile.
 - Common queries can be saved by users and notifications relating to new results are possible.
 - Recommended content and [common bookmarks](/microsoftsearch/manage-bookmarks) to standard or 'best bet' results are proactively published by the organization.
 - Users are frequently unaware that search is used to retrieve information within their workspace.
-- External and public domain content is included in content activities, such as finding appropriate images.
+- ✨ External and public domain content is included in content activities, such as finding appropriate images.
+- ✨ AI search is embedded in daily workflows; users confident in crafting effective prompts.
+- ✨ Feedback mechanisms are in place for users to flag inaccurate or incomplete AI answers, and peers help with alternative prompt design.
+- ✨ Personalisation and AI memory are used to improve relevance and engagement.
+- ✨ AI search adoption metrics are tracked and reported to leadership.

 #### 400 Impact